RoseMaster3000/fightorflight-aggro/README.md

 * Ball projectiles will cause an explosion when hitting something.
 Explosion caused by fire type moves will ignite the ground.(I personally doesn't like mob griefing, so I disabled it by default.You need to enable it manually.
 Sorry about that.)
 * More aggro configurations
 ### Features that is not released currently:
+* Pokemon entity is immune to the suffocation damage.(can be disabled in the config)
+* Pokemon stops running away if the health isn't full(can be disabled in the config).
-- Nope.
+- Not much.
 I will be busy for a few days so the development should slow down.
 ## TODO
 - Attack Position for Poke Staff(not available currently.
 It is quite difficult.)
 - Give more special effects to different moves.